 Myth 1: You Need to Detox When Switching to Deodorant

-One of the biggest cringe worthy bits of advice when it comes to using deodorants is that you need to do a ‘detox’ when switching over from an antiperspirant to a deodorant.
+One of the biggest cringeworthy sweat facts advice floating around is that when it comes to using deodorants is that you need to do a ‘detox’ when switching over from an antiperspirant to a deodorant.

 Truth: First, your skin isn’t a “detox” organ.
 That’s what our livers are for.
 The main purpose of skin is to act as a barrier – keeping harmful substances out and the good ones in.
 Second, there’s absolutely no evidence to support the notion of detox when it comes to deodorant.
 As you transition over from using an anti-perspirant to a deodorant, the antiperspirant plugs that block sweat glands will dissipate until they are no longer blocking the glands.
 This occurs naturally and there’s nothing you can do to help the process along.
 You may start sweating more.
 And, the bacteria that live on your skin will feed on this sweat, leading to odor.
 Enter your deodorant.
 It’s as simple as stopping the antiperspirant one day and applying a deodorant the next.
 No product is required to help the process along.